-The new tax year begins on April 6th each year and with it brings a number of changes.
+As the new tax year begins, with it brings a number of changes.
 Follow the links to read about important changes for the 2022/23 tax year such as the new National Insurance Levy and new NLM and NMW rates.

 You have until the 19th of April to submit your Employer Payment Summary (EPS) for the previous tax year to inform HMRC that you have completed your final submission for the year.